 Kirkjubol Beach (West Iceland)

-If you're visiting the western parts of Iceland, especially the county of Strandir, visit the beach at Kirkjubol which is well suited for outdoorsmen and for family travelers.
+If you're visiting the western parts of Iceland—especially the county of Strandir—visit the beach at Kirkjubol, which is well suited for outdoorsmen and for family travelers.
 The drive from Reykjavik is rather long, but there are bus and airplane services to Strandir county available.
+You can also take a tour to this area.

 03 of 06